Chiral finite-momentum superconductivity in the tetralayer graphene

-Meanwhile, the number density in this system is notably low, approximately $0.5 \times 10^{12}$ cm$^{-2}$, suggesting a correspondingly small superfluid density.
-Moreover, the presence of an extremely flat band implies highly localized quasi-particles, which further inhibits the movement of Cooper pairs and highlights the critical role of phase fluctuations.
-Conversely, the strong interaction in this system suggests an equally robust pairing interaction.
-Together, these factors raise an important question: do phase fluctuations impose a fundamental constraint on superconductivity across all superconducting regions in tetralayer graphene?
-Additionally, while the behavior of the upper critical magnetic field identifies pairing between electrons with both parallel and antiparallel spins, whether pairing occurs within the same valley remains to be clarified.
+Meanwhile, the effective electron density in this system is notably low, approximately $0.5 \times 10^{12}$cm$^{-2}$, suggesting the role of strong interaction in the pairing mechanism.
+Moreover, the presence of an extremely flat band further inhibits the motion of Cooper pairs.
+Both aspects would lead to strong superconducting phase fluctuations, and consequentially small superfluid density.
+An important question naturally arise: Do phase fluctuations impose a fundamental constraint on superconductivity across all superconducting regions in the tetralayer graphene?
+Additionally, although the nature of spin singlet and triplet pairings can be inferred by comparing $H_{c2}$ and the Pauli limit, whether pairing occurs within the same valley remains to be clarified.

-Motivated by these observations and questions, we conduct a self-consistent mean-field calculation based on a density-density interaction within the random phase approximation.
-Upon identifying the dominance of $p$-wave pairing, we examine the variations in superconducting transition temperature and pairing gap with respect to the electron number density $n$, and electric displacement field $u$, reflecting the distribution of pairing strength.
-The predicted range of superconductivity aligns well with experimental observations.
-When combined with superfluid density calculations, it also highlights the impact of phase fluctuations across different regions.
-While superconductivity at low electron densities appears constrained by phase fluctuations or limited electron mobility, the transition temperature $T_c$ at higher densities seems predominantly governed by the pairing strength.
-Additionally, we characterize the nature of superconducting phases SC1–4, providing a rough understanding of the experimental phase diagram.
-SC1 and SC2 correspond to chiral finite-momentum intravalley pairing with parallel spins, while SC4 exhibits nematic pairing between opposite valleys and spins with zero total momentum.
-In SC3, pairing is chiral, zero-momentum, and occurs between different valleys and spins.
-We further investigate the properties of chiral finite-momentum pairing in SC1, where time-reversal symmetry breaking and the interplay between phase fluctuations and triplet finite-momentum pairing may yield a quadrupole metal phase, potentially elucidating additional exotic properties in future experiments.
+Motivated by these observations and questions, we conduct a self-consistent mean-field calculation with the effective Coulomb interaction based on the random-phase approximation (RPA).
+Upon identifying the dominance of the $p$-wave pairing, we examine the dependence of superconducting transition temperature ($T_c$) and the gap function on the electron density $n$ ($10^{12}$cm$^{-2}$) and the electric displacement field $u$ (eV).
+The theoretical analysis yields the regions of superconductivity aligning well with experimental observations.
+When combined with superfluid density calculations, it highlights the impact of phase fluctuations across different regions.
+While superconductivity at low electron densities appears constrained by phase fluctuations or limited electron mobility, $T_c$'s at higher densities seem predominantly governed by the pairing strength.
+Additionally, we characterize the nature of superconducting phases SC1–4 in Fig.~\ref{fig1}, providing a basic understanding of the experimental phase diagram.
+SC1 and SC2 correspond to a chiral finite-momentum intra-valley pairing with parallel spins, while SC4 exhibits the spin singlet pairing between opposite valleys carring zero momentum.
+The pairing in SC3 is chiral, zero-momentum, and occurring between opposite valleys.